Existence of moduli spaces for algebraic stacks: Existence of good moduli spaces

 If $f \co \cX \to \cY$ is a morphism of algebraic stacks and $x \in |\cX|$, we say that $f$ is \emph{stabilizer preserving at $x$} if there exists a representative $\widetilde{x} \co \Spec(l) \to \cX$ of $x$ (equivalently, for all representatives of $x$), the natural map $\Aut_{\cX}(\widetilde{x}) \to \Aut_{\cY}(f \circ \widetilde{x})$ is an isomorphism.

-\begin{prop} Let $\cX$ and $\cY$ be noetherian algebraic stacks with affine diagonal.
+\begin{prop} Let $\cX$ and $\cY$ be locally reductive, locally noetherian algebraic stacks.
 Consider a commutative diagram

-where $f$ is representable, \'etale and separated, and both $\pi_{\cX}$ and $\pi_{\cY}$ are good moduli spaces (and in particular $\cX$ and $\cY$ are locally linearly reductive).
-If $f$ is $\Theta$-surjective and $f$ is stabilizer preserving at every closed point in $\cX$, then $g$ is \'etale and \Cref{diagram-luna} is Cartesian. \end{prop}
+where $f$ is representable, \'etale and separated.
+Assume that either $\pi_{\cX}$ and $\pi_{\cY}$ are good moduli spaces or that they are adequate moduli spaces of finite type with $X$ and $Y$ locally noetherian.
+If $f$ is $\Theta$-surjective and $f$ is stabilizer preserving at every closed point of $\cX$, then $g$ is \'etale and \Cref{diagram-luna} is Cartesian. \end{prop}

-\begin{proof} This result is essentially a stack-theoretic reformation of Luna's fundamental lemma \cite[Thm.~6.10]{alper-quotient}.
-To see why this version holds, we first reduce by \'etale descent to the case that $Y$ is affine.
-If $x \in |\cX|$ is a closed point, then $y=\pi_{\cY}(f(x)) \in Y$ is necessarily locally closed so after replacing $Y$ with an open subspace, we may assume that $y \in Y$ is closed.
-Since $f$ is $\Theta$-surjective, $f(x) \in |\cY|$ is a closed point by \Cref{L:closed-to-closed}, and \cite[Thm.~6.10]{alper-quotient} implies that there is an open subspace $U \subset X$ containing $\pi_{\cX}(x)$ such that $g|_U$ is \'etale and $\pi_{\cX}^{-1}(U) = U \times_Y \cY$. \end{proof}